 - Chiropractic adjustments

 - Spinal exercises, stretches, and spinal rehab protocols

 - Correcting your bad habits

 Chiropractic adjustments realign your spine.
 They help you feel better, perform better, and live better.

 Scoliosis can be a challenging pattern of misalignment to improve.
 Every person has a different healing process, so results are highly individualized.

-In some cases the goal is full correction.
+In some cases, the goal is a full correction.
 In other, more advanced cases, the goal may be to simply stop the problem from worsening and retain as much function as possible.